AWS Security15 min read

 phi49.1 GBSecurity analysis, IAM review, best all-rounderMedium

-These sizes are from our actual installation -what you see when you run ollama list:
+These sizes are from our own installation, the same numbers you see when you run ollama list:

 ollama list showing 6 installed models with sizes